Francisco Arízaga Luque: College years

-In 1918 he matriculated to the University of Guayaquil to follow his father's footsteps to become a lawyer.
+In 1918 he matriculated to the University of Guayaquil to follow in his father's footsteps to become a lawyer.
 Later that same year Arízaga was elected president of "la Asociación Escuela de Derecho" and through this position he was able to attend the Third International Congress of the Students.

 Arízaga the poet

-"In these years his personality was celebrated in the literary circles of the city and the country.
+In these years his personality was celebrated in the literary circles of the city and the country.
 His essay "Nocturno Trágico Sentimental" won first prize in the Juegos Florales Universitarios in 1919.
 It was a sonnet with a modernist slant.
 The poem, written to frighten the bourgeois, was modeled after the custom of the period.
 Francisco's articles were bold and deep, they showed an uncompromising character that refused to defect from morality.
 He was fluent in French and English.
 He translated Walt Whitman, was an excellent sportsman, and enjoyed playing soccer.

 In 1919 he began to write in El Guante (The Glove) and in "El Universal" in 1922 under the pseudonym Max Smeir.In 1919 he met a young María Lola Murillo Arzube and on August 22, 1922 they were married.
 Soon after Francisco began to work as the understudy of the prominent political scientist Dr. Rómulo Arzube (Febres) Cordero, María's uncle.
 Dr. Arzube gained the title Solicitor of Successions of the Guayas, from his doctoral thesis, entitled: "Succession because of the death of Ecuadorian civil rights" and "For the slaughter of workers of the 15th of November, the thirst for justice, these are the first men dreaming of a new Ecuador."